carlospereirar/Case-study/README.md

 This repository contains my case study from the Google Data Analytics Professional Certificate.

-This is my first data analysis project, so any recommendations or feedback would be highly appreciated.
+This is my data analysis project, so any recommendations or feedback would be highly appreciated.

 Thanks for reading!